- I need to some accommodations in class and on exams due to my disability. Where do I go?

 If you're experience problems with your tablet/laptop or have general questions regarding Queen's wireless or email account please go to ITServices Support Centre in the QLC in Stauffer Library Monday to Friday, 9am - 12:00 noon, 1:00pm - 4:00pm.
 If you have questions regarding adaptive technology you can direct inquiries to Anne Newman, Adaptive Technologist, located in the Adaptive Technology Centre, Stauffer Library.

 Yes.
-Health, Counselling, and Disability Services are located in the LaSalle Building.
+Student Wellness Services are located in the LaSalle Building.

 Yes.
 The Queen's Learning Commons (QLC) is both a hub of services supporting formal academic programs, and a meeting place within Stauffer Library.
 It encompasses physical and online environments accommodating different approaches to learning.
 The QLC provides resources, workshops and seminars, and one-on-one professional consultations for students who want to enhance or develop skills.
 QLC website